 - Inconsistent Dub: The packaging and title screen do not hyphenate "Tong-Nou", but in-game text does—hence the haphazard use of both versions across the English internet.

-- Jump Scare: A few times in the game, monsters appear suddenly in front of the player.
+- Jump Scare: Although there are no screamers, some monsters will appear suddenly in front of the player.